Nationals vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Philadelphia Phillies and Nicholas Castellanos will hit the field against the Washington Nationals and Lane Thomas on Saturday at 4:05 PM ET, in the second of a three-game series at Nationals Park.
+Lane Thomas and Trea Turner will take the field when the Washington Nationals and Philadelphia Phillies meet on Sunday at Nationals Park.

-The Nationals are +100 moneyline underdogs in this matchup with the favored Phillies (-120).
-The over/under for the contest has been set at 8.5 runs.
+The Phillies are the favorite in this one, at -160, while the underdog Nationals have +135 odds to upset.
+A 9-run over/under has been set in the contest.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.